johnschriner/presentations/digitalocean.md

 ##Conclusion
 We now have the latest MediaWiki with Lighttpd running on Ubuntu 14.04.
-We've started adding extensions and now we have to start making content.
+We've added an extension and now we have to start creating content.
 <p align="right">by John Schriner</p>